ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 is selected, the test suites and test cases available for filtering will be limited to that specification to already exclude impossible combinations.

 The presented sessions are automatically updated whenever your filter options are modified, or when the filters are removed altogether by clicking the
-**CLEAR** button.
+**Enabled** toggle button.
+You may also click the **Refresh** button to refresh the display of results based on the current filtering.
 Note that applying no filtering is also the default case when you first visit this screen.

 .. _session_dashboard__steps: